 Visit your local museum and take a look at Old Dutch Master paintings.
 Many were still-life pictures featuring fruits and flowers, and many included tulips with more than one blossom shade.

 Everyone was growing Rembrandt tulips and other bi-colored tulips.
-But nobody realized until much later that the gorgeous broken colors in these tulips were not natural variations.
+Nobody realized until much later though that the gorgeous broken colors in these tulips were not natural variations.
 Rather, they resulted from a virus, according to Rembrandt tulip plant information, a virus passed from plant to plant by aphids.

 What are Rembrandt Tulips?